ResilientEcosystem/blog/_posts/2021-9-18-ECS189fResources.md

 > Here are the lectures presented as is...
 Enjoy :blush:

-## Blockchain at ExpoLab: Our Resilient Journey, Vision, Bitcoin Radio
+## Blockchain at ExpoLab: Our Resilient Journey

-`Date Presented: OCT 1, 2020`
+`Date Presented: MAY 18, 2020`

 ###### Speaker